imagej/imagej.github.io/_pages/plugins/grid-collection-stitching.md

 If "use virtual memory" has been selected but the stitching plugin is still taking a considerable amount of time, try allocating more memory to the process.

--   Open Memory from the menu item {% include bc content='Edit | Options | Memory & Threads'%}
+-   Open Memory from the menu item {% include bc path='Edit | Options | Memory & Threads'%}
 -   Enter the amount of memory you would like to be allocated to the Fiji application in megabytes
     -   Check the amount of installed RAM on your computer to ensure you do not try to allocate more memory than exists.

 ### Image Dimensions

 Another speed reduction will occur if the tiles used have varying z coordinates.
 This will cause the stitching program to include tiles of black space wherever a tile has a z coordinate less than the maximum z coordinate within the file.
-To check if this could be a problem with your dataset, use the menu title to access {% include bc content='Plugins | Stitching | Visualize Tiles'%}.
+To check if this could be a problem with your dataset, use the menu title to access {% include bc path='Plugins | Stitching | Visualize Tiles'%}.
 If the computed image does NOT show up as one large square with a patchwork of squares, your data set has varying z-values.
 To alleviate the slower speeds, select "ignore Z position" within the second GUI.

 {% include thumbnail src='/media/Out of memory.png' title='Out of memory error message.'%}